sql-sith/cdc-2024/meeting-notes/2023-11-18 meeting notes.md

 > dash is the standard command interpreter for the system.
 The current version of dash is in the process of being changed to conform with the POSIX 1003.2 and 1003.2a specifications for the shell.
 This version has many features which make it appear similar in some respects to the Korn shell, but it is not a Korn shell clone (see ksh(1)).
 Only features designated by POSIX, plus a few Berkeley extensions, are being incorporated into this shell.
 This man page is not intended to be a tutorial or a complete specification of the shell.
 > ```
 >
-> The reason for the confusion is that the default shell for a _user_ in macOS is `zsh`, and the default _user_ shell in Ubuntu is `bash`.
-But if a script wants to be run by the system shell, it will be run by `bash` in macOS, and `dash` in Ubuntu.
+> The reason for the confusion is that the default shell for a _user_ in macOS is `zsh`, and the default shell for a _user_ in Ubuntu is `bash`.
+But if a script runs under the system shell, meaning `/bin/sh`, it will run under `bash `in macOS, and `dash` in Ubuntu.
 Confused yet?

 ### Back to the question, "What is a shell?"

 I didn't answer the question.
 I thought since I'd been thinking about it for half a week, it might not be fair.
 But we did present Bard and Bing/ChatGPT (in creative mode) the following prompt: "Hi, (Bard|Bing)!
 It's Chris.
 How would you define an operating system shell, at a high school senior level, in one brief paragraph?"

 - Bard: An operating system shell is a software interface that acts as a bridge between a user and the core of an operating system.
 It enables users to control and interact with the system by interpreting commands entered in a text-based or graphical environment.
 Think of it as the command center of your computer, allowing you to manage files, launch programs, and configure system settings.
 - ChatGPT: An operating system shell is a program that allows you to communicate with the operating system and use its services.
 You can type commands or click icons to tell the operating system what you want to do, such as creating, deleting, or moving files, running other programs, or changing settings.
 The shell is the outermost layer of the operating system, because it is the part that you see and interact with.
-[Different operating systems may have different types of shells, such as command-line shells or graphical shells](https://en.wikipedia.org/wiki/Shell_%28computing%29)
+Different operating systems may have different types of shells, such as [command-line shells or graphical shells](https://en.wikipedia.org/wiki/Shell_%28computing%29)

 These are pretty good answers.
 ChatGPT even gave examples of different things that shells can do, which took some of the fun out of my next question...